gsi-upm/soneti/docs/index.rst

 Welcome to Soneti's documentation!
 ==================================

 **Soneti** is a toolkit for **analyzing social media**, such as social networks (e.g. Twitter, Facebook, ...), blogs, YouTube, Newspapers, AppStores, etc..

-It obtains data from different sources, in addition it enriches this obtained data by performing different types of automatic analysis.
-Finally, it allows us to visualize the data obtained in interactive dashboards.
+Soneti provide services to obtain data from different web services, perfom different of analysis in order to enrich extracted data and visualize this analysis results in interactive dashboards.

 .. figure:: figures/soneti.png
    :alt: Soneti overview